-It’s fitting that The Fifth Element would turn 20 the same week as Star Wars day and the release of Guardians Of The Galaxy, because movies like Guardians probably wouldn’t exist without The Fifth Element.
-And for me, The Fifth Element is sort of like my Star Wars.
-The way a previous generation had its mind blown by an admittedly sort of cheesy space fantasy that they watched over and over, trying to soak up every nuance and backstory… yep, that’s The Fifth Element for me.
-I’m sure I’m not alone.
+It’s fitting that The Fifth Element would turn 20 the same week as Star Wars day and the release of the Guardians Of The Galaxy sequel.
+Movies like Guardians probably wouldn’t exist without The Fifth Element, and for me it’s a bit like like my Star Wars.
+Whenever I hear a previous generation wax nostalgic about having their minds blown by a bonkers space fantasy that they watched over and over trying to soak up every nuance, I think of The Fifth Element.

-Whereas director Luc Besson claims to have written León/The Professional (my other favorite Besson movie) in 14 days, he started the script for The Fifth Element, so the story goes, when he was 16.
+Whereas director Luc Besson claims to have written León/The Professional in 14 days, he started the script for The Fifth Element, so the story goes, when he was 16.
 It became a novel, and later a script that ran to 400 pages, which is easy to believe when you watch the film.
-Besson was 38 when The Fifth Element finally came out, and the movie has nothing if not the feel of a shaken bottle uncorked.
-It seems to explode at you as you’re watching it, a not un-bukkake-like experience.
+Besson was 38 when The Fifth Element finally came out, and the movie has nothing if not the feel of a shaken bottle uncorked, seeming to explode at you as you’re watching it, a bukkake of inspired madness.

 It’s no wonder critics were somewhat baffled by it when it came out.
 An Entertainment Weekly feature written the month it came out begins “Luc Besson’s The Fifth Element may be an incoherent sci-fi thriller set in 23rd-century New York City…”